 The Smilebox program does not contain any malicious software.

-Your virus protection program may have been triggered because the installer needs to communicate to www.smilebox.com or http://www.smilebox.com/about-us.html to make sure it gets the latest version for you.
-It is safe to install this program.
+Your virus protection program may have been triggered because the installer needs to communicate with Smilebox to get the latest version.
+It is safe to install this software program.

 If you have received a warning from your antivirus or firewall program pertaining to this, it is likely a false positive.
 This has been known to happen occasionally with certain security products.

-If you do encounter a warning, please submit a ticket to let us know what kind of warning you received, as well as the name and type of antivirus, firewall, or anti spyware software you are using.
+If you do encounter a warning, please submit a ticket to let us know what kind of warning you received, as well as the name and type of antivirus, firewall, or anti-spyware software you are using.
 This will help us work with the security software company to track down what is causing the false positive.
-You can click the "?
-Help" button in the upper right-hand corner of the program to reach support or email us email@example.com.
+You can click the Help? button in the toolbar at the top of the program to reach support.